matloff/worthycsds/README.md

 ## Develop your speaking and writing skills

 I know, you're saying, "Yes, yes, we've been told about this ever since high school."
-But it's even more of a key issue for CS people.
+But it's even more of a key issue for CSDSStat people.

 Craig Barrett, former CEO of Intel, once famously remarked, "The half-life of an engineer is only a few years."
 In other words, if say